emaesen/vue-feathers-productivity-app/README.md

   - [ ] > Archive service
   - [x] import vue-fontawesome icons
   - [ ] Each service has a dedicated view page.
-  - [ ] Each service has a summary view on the Dashboard page
+  - [x] Each service has a summary view on the Dashboard page
+    - [x] Dashboard page from top to bottom: Reminders, ToDos, Notes, Calendar
-    - [ ] Dashboard page from top to bottom: Reminders, ToDos, Calendar, Notes, Bookmarks, Archive
+    - [ ] Dashboard page from top to bottom: Reminders, ToDos, Notes, Calendar, Bookmarks, Archive
     - [x] Reminders has small strip on top of Dashboard page with upcoming reminder
     - [x] Reminders has countdown when next reminder is close
     - [x] Notes applies filter to hide non-pinned items